PaulSHahn/emacssetup/README.md

 *emacs* means *editor macros*, or an editor that supported saving macros and lisp functions, binding them to key chords, and then replaying them when the chords were called.
 This was a core concept of the editor and was considered a "killer-feature" of its day.
-It differentiated it from most other editors.
+It differentiated *emacs* from most other editors.

 ## What are Kenesis keyboard macros?

-In our case, we are not talking about *emacs* macros now, but are instead talking about a keyboard feature of the Kenesis keyboard that allows you to save macros into the keyboard's memory and then retrieve them and replay them without retyping them.
+In the case of this keyboard, we are not talking about *emacs* macros.
+Instead, we are talking about a keyboard feature of the Kenesis keyboard that allows you to save macros into the keyboard's memory and then retrieve them and replay them without retyping them.
 Kenesis added this feature as an ergonomic way to save keyboard users from having to type difficult sequences over and over again.
 So when we talk about these macros, we are not talking about storing macros inside of *emacs* itself.

 A keyboard stored macro will simply replay to the operating system, and the macros stored could be for anything: *Microsoft Word*, or a button-combo for a video game.
-I just happen to save macros in my keyboard that are also for *emacs*.
+I just happen to save macros in my keyboard that type out *emacs* *chords*.
 In case you are wondering: Yes, I could program keyboard macros that in turn called custom written emacs macros.
 Which is very meta.

 So why do this in a keyboard instead of just using *emacs* macros directly?

 Because *emacs* only has so many high quality modifier keys to bind its own macros too.
-A downside of keyboards only having so few usable modifier keys is that you eventually have macros and functions bound to weird un-ergonomic keyboard combinations that aren't really usable:
+A downside of keyboards having few usable modifier keys is that you eventually have macros and functions bound to weird un-ergonomic keyboard combinations that aren't really usable:
 *C-M-Spc-some-weird-thing-you-have-to-type-and-wont-remember-ever* is one of the biggest problems with *emacs*, or any similar editor.

-The traditional *IDE* way to handle this is to have large drop-down lists and icons everywhere cluttering up your screen that require you to cycle through them with a mouse or hot keys and arrows.
+The traditional *IDE* way to handle this is to have large drop-down lists and icons everywhere-- cluttering up your screen.
+They require you to cycle through them with a mouse or hot keys and arrow keys.

 More modern approaches use a search to just find the command you want to run as you type something resembling it into the search window, which is much better. *emacs* has supported such *completions* for decades at least.

-Quicker still would be to extend the amount of ergonomic and simple to remember key combinations-- so you have more usable keys to bind to.
+Quicker still would be to extend the amount of simple to remember key combinations-- so you have more usable keys to bind to.
 In other words, we need more simple to use modifier keys, like the original keyboard used by the first *emacs* users.

 ## Rebinding/re-programming keys in the keyboard